snipher-marube/frontendmentor-solution1/README.md

 ## The challenge

-Your challenge is to build out this multi-step form and get it looking as close to the design as possible.
+The challenge was to build out this multi-step form and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
+Use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to: